gummikana/ColdWar_CardGame/rules.md

 * 32 cards for USA
 * 32 cards for USSR
 * 22 x 1, 11 * 2, 4 * 3
-* 37 victory point cards (mini deck)
+* 37 Victory Points (mini cards)
 * 50 wooden workers
 * Something for world peace

+* Board
+* Project
+* Victory Points
+* Score = Total of Victory Points
+* Worker Pool

 Setup
 =====

 Take the victory point deck and shuffle it.
 Deal 5 victory point cards to each player face down.

 Take all the workers (wooden discs) and place them in a convenient place in reach of both players.
+This is the Worker Pool.

 Both players take their own decks and shuffle them.
 Each players deals themselves 2 cards.
 These are the starting hands.